docutag/hotnote/README.md

 - **Autosave enabled** automatically for the new file
 - **Added to the file picker** if in a directory context

-hotNote will warn you if you have unsaved changes in the current file before creating a new one.
+hotnote will warn you if you have unsaved changes in the current file before creating a new one.

 ### Rich Markdown Editing

-When you open a `.md` file, hotNote automatically enables the rich WYSIWYG editor:
+When you open a `.md` file, hotnote automatically enables the rich WYSIWYG editor:

 - **WYSIWYG Experience**: Type naturally and see formatted text in real-time
   - Type `# ` for H1, `## ` for H2, etc.